uniba-mi/text-segmentation/README.md

 Four variants are implemented here, three using the TextTiling approach from Hearst (see [https://aclanthology.org/J97-1003/](https://aclanthology.org/J97-1003/)) and one by applying GPT-4o (see [https://openai.com/index/hello-gpt-4o/](https://openai.com/index/hello-gpt-4o/))

 #### For TextTiling:
-- Parameter configurations are available regarding two parameters, as used in the original publication from Hearst, see [https://aclanthology.org/J97-1003/](https://aclanthology.org/J97-1003/):
+- Parameter configurations are available for two parameters, as used in the original publication from Hearst, see [https://aclanthology.org/J97-1003/](https://aclanthology.org/J97-1003/):
     - *w*: The size of pseudosentences or token-sequence size
     - *k*: The block size used in the comparison mechanism
 - Three different parameter sets are included in as configured: